This was my car.

 Shortly after 11:00 PM, December 6th, 1990.
 I hit a "Metaphorical Wall" and life forever changed.

-That "Metaphorical Wall" was actually a very large tree stump near, the rural town of, Knox Pennsylvania.
+That "Metaphorical Wall" was a very large tree stump near, the rural town of, Knox Pennsylvania.
 I was driving home alone, that late winter night.
 I was not under the influence of drugs or alcohol.
 My own foolishness was the true influence.
 I was driving too fast for any road condition...

 My vehicle left the road.
 In one swift action, I flattened a roadside yellow arrow sign, mowed down a utility pole and slammed sidewards in to a large, deeply anchored stump.